Xilinx/Vitis_Libraries/vision/docs/src/include/design-example-aie.rst

 Host code
 =========

-Host code 'host.cpp' will be running on the host processor which conatins the code to initialize and run the datamovers and the ADF graph.
+Host code ``host.cpp`` will be running on the host processor, which contains the code to initialize and run the datamovers and the ADF graph.
 XRT APIs are used to create the required buffers in the device memory.

-First a golden reference image is generated using OpenCV
+First a golden reference image is generated using OpenCV.

 .. code:: c